 - Cunard; Crystal; Regent

 Disney is a category all its own because it is so different from any of the others.
 Do not think that ‘The Mouse’ is only for the kids, though.
 Disney Cruises are just as nice for adults, honeymooners, grandparents.
 They, too, are trying to NOT be put into a box.
 You will pay for all the perks of a Disney cruise though.
-They are typically twice the price of the same identical cruise on Carnival.
+They can be twice the price of the same cruise on Carnival.

 Obviously, the more you pay, the higher level of luxury and pampering you will receive.
 You get what you pay for on this as with anything else.